Perennial sweet pea aka Lathyrus latifolius [LAY-thy-russ lat-ee-FOH-lee-us] is a rhizomatous herbaceous perennial. Known as:

 Individual sweet pea plants also make excellent hanging basket candidates.

-Surprisingly, even though this is a vining plant the cut flowers do quite well in arrangements.
+Surprisingly, even though this is a herbaceous vine, the cut flowers do quite well in arrangements.